magnusdv/ibdsim2/README.md

 <img src="man/figures/README-ibdsim2-example-distplot-1.png" style="display: block; margin: auto;" />

 We conclude that the three distributions are almost completely disjoint.
-In particular, GR and HS are separable on the basis of their IBD segments, if these can be determined accurately enough.
+Hence the three relationships can typically be distinguished on the basis of their IBD segments, if these can be determined accurately enough.

 *A Shiny app for visualising IBD distributions is now available here:
 <https://magnusdv.shinyapps.io/ibdsim2-shiny/>.*